Reassessing on Literably Follow

 - Did not submit a gradable assessment (due to background noise, whispering, etc).

-- Did very well or very poorly (and so may be far from their instructional reading levels).
+- Did very well or struggled on their assessment (and so may be far from their instructional reading levels).
 These students' scores fell into a range that contains the word "re-assess" on Literably's leveling criteria/table, and they are automatically re-leveled based on this table.

 How do I know who has been recommended for reassessment?